The Pan-STARRS1 Surveys: The PS1 Surveys

-The observing pattern from the DRM (applicable from 2010-05-10 - 2012-01-14) is schematically shown in Figure\,\ref{fig:drm}.
-An Observing Cycle (OC) is defined as one lunation.
-The sky areas and filter coverage observed in an example OC are illustrated in this figure.
-Clearly one needs to observe, on average, 1/12.37 of the sky per Observing Cycle per filter (12.37 is the number of lunations in one year).
-This corresponds to a slice of sky from the pole to $\delta=-30$ which is roughly 4\,hrs in right ascension.
-This mean value was expanded or compressed {\it a-priori} for the length of night and to adjust for the non-uniform impact of the smaller surveys in their RA distribution.
-One aspect of the PS1 3$\pi$ Survey is that the $z,y$ bands are observed out of phase with $g,r,i$ by months, whereas $g,r,i$ might be taken in the same night or be out of phase by days.
-We defined two distinct kinds of slices, the Opposition slices, where the sky within about 2 hours RA of opposition was observed in $g,r$ and $i$ bands, and ``Wing" slices which were near the meridian at twilight.
-There were several reasons for this ``strategic" approach: (i) because twilight (defined as the moment when the night sky reaches a constant sky brightness) occurs at increasing solar elongation as one proceeds through the filter set from red to blue $y,z,i,r,g$, there is a period of time when the sky is as dark as it is going to get in $y$ band, but it is still in twilight in $z,i,r,g$ bands.
-Thus it is most advantageous to use this time in $y$ band.
-Once the sky becomes dark in $z$ band, the same is true.
-The time differences in the other bands are more modest.
-To illustrate this quantitatively Table\,\ref{table:twilight} gives details of the solar elongation angle at which the sky reaches its constant dark level (i.e. end of twilight) in each filter. (ii) We desire to measure as many stars with measurable parallaxes as possible.
+(ii) We desire to measure as many stars with measurable parallaxes as possible.
 These are the closest stars and are thus most likely to be brown dwarfs.
 PS1 is a red sensitive instrument, and is already delivering on its goal of finding new populations of L and T dwarfs \citep{2011AJ....142...77D,2013ApJ...777L..20L}.
 It is therefore desirable to observe in $z,y$ bands at maximum parallax, i.e. with a cadence of nearly six months.
 As illustrated in Figure\,\ref{fig:drm}, the Wing slices here in the $z,y$ bands are separated by nearly six months: as the pattern marches to the left from ``Month A" to ``Month B".
 This shows that in about six months time the same region of the sky will be observed again in the same filters. (iii).
 This approach also ensures that the sky areas surveyed in the $z,y$ bands are observed near the meridian, or close to optimum airmass.
 During operations there typically was not quite enough time to get all of the $y$ and $z$ band observations in the twilight time of $g, r, i$.
 However near full moon, the sky is bright even in $i-$band, and some $y$ band fields were observed closer to the middle of the night.
 This required that the polar regions, which were beyond the 30 degree moon avoidance region, be shifted slightly closer to opposition and yet could still be observed at reasonable airmass.

 During a night's observing the pattern from the above strategy was to observe ``chunks" where a chunk is simply a contiguous region of sky of approximately $4 \times 4$ GPC1 footprints, with a pair of visits separated by a TTI in $y$ band, and then if possible the same chunk in $z$ band as the sky got darker.
 Then the available Medium Deep Survey fields were inserted between the Wing Slices and the Opposition Slices.
 Depending on the sky brightness (lunar illumination and distance) a chunk in $g,r$ or $i$ band would be observed near opposition.
 Once opposition passed it would be back to the other programs and the morning Wing slice at twilight.
 The prioritization of the chunks in declination was by image quality and transparency, so generally by airmass, followed by wind direction or partial clouds.